socialize/socialize-sdk-android/sdk/doc/sphinx/source/troubleshooting.rst

 Action Bar is does not display
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is most often a result of mis-configuration in either the AndroidManifest.xml, or in your socialize.properties file.
+This is most often a result of mis-configuration in either the **AndroidManifest.xml**, or in your **socialize.properties** file.
 In most cases the debug logs should give you an indication of the problem.
 Refer to the above :ref:`debug_logs` section for details on displaying
 debug logs.

-Action Bar is pushed up by Keyboard
+Action Bar is pushed up by keyboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are already using a ScrollView in your layout you may have noticed that when entering text the